Why Does My Dog Sleep on My Head? 4 Reasons & What to Do

 2. Separation Anxiety

 A common cause of sleeping near or on top of your head is separation anxiety.
-If your dog is extremely attached to you, they might get nervous when they’re removed from your presence, even by just a few feet.
+If your dog is attached to you, they might get nervous when they’re removed from your presence, even by just a few feet.

 In extreme cases, dogs with separation anxiety will follow their owners around the house and will whine and bark if they’re left in a room by themselves.
 If you suspect your dog has separation anxiety, you need to take steps to help them overcome it so they can live normal, happy dog lives.

-A full guide on handling separation anxiety is beyond the scope of this article, but the general plan is to increase the amount of time you and your dog spend apart slowly over time.
-Rewarding your dog when they don’t react to you leaving is a great way to train them to associate you leaving with a positive experience.
+A complete guide on handling separation anxiety is beyond the scope of this article, but the general plan is to gradually increase the amount of time you and your dog spend apart.
+Rewarding your dog when they don’t react to you leaving is a great way to train them to associate leaving with a positive experience.

 3. Being Protective